— New Zealand

 Wonderful privacy.

-What could be improved: I can’t complain about a single thing.
+I can’t complain about a single thing.

 I like the food ... location staff and the accommodation ...drinks atmosphere most amazing bucketlist adventure